AmineSak/weather-app/README.md

 ## Overview

-The Weather Globe project is a web application built using **Next.js**, a popular React framework that enables server-side rendering and static site generation.
+The AI Globe project is a web application built using **Next.js**, a popular React framework that enables server-side rendering and static site generation.
 This application provides an interactive globe interface that displays real-time weather data based on user-selected locations.
 Users can click on the globe to retrieve weather information for specific coordinates, making it an engaging way to visualize weather patterns around the world.
+And also use an AI model in order to generate 5 facts about the selected country.

 ### Key Features

 - **Interactive Globe**: Users can click on different locations on the globe to fetch and display weather data.
-- **Real-time Weather Data**: The application retrieves current weather information from an external API based on the selected coordinates.
+- **Real-time Weather Data**: The application retrieves current weather information from the Weatherstack API based on the selected coordinates.
 - **Responsive Design**: The application is designed to be responsive, ensuring a good user experience on various devices.
+- **Fact Generation**: Users can generate interesting facts about the selected country using the OpenRouter API, enhancing the educational aspect of the application.

+### APIs Used

+- **Weatherstack API**: This API is used to fetch real-time weather data based on latitude and longitude coordinates.
+It provides information such as temperature, humidity, wind speed, pressure, and visibility.
+- **OpenRouter API**: This API is utilized to generate facts about the selected country, providing users with additional context and information related to their chosen location.

-## Project Structure
+### Project Structure

 The project consists of several key files and directories: